 No run-on flow onto the active portion of the CCR unit during the peak discharge from a 25-year, 24-hour storm will come in contact with CCRs.
-All open areas of the landfill are constructed above the surrounding area.
+All open areas of the landfill are constructed above the surrounding area and non-contact water is diverted from the active areas.
 As sequential closure of the landfill is completed, the clean water flow is directed away from the landfill and down the slopes to the surrounding landscape.